 There are few items of clothing as quintessentially French as the Breton striped top.
 Once the uniform for all French navy seaman in Brittany – each with 21 stripes to mark Napoleon’s victories – now a year-round wardrobe workhorse on any soil (or sea).

-While you’ll find plenty of short-sleeved T-shirt versions on the market, we suggest going classic with a long-sleeved, lightweight cotton example featuring navy, black or red stripes to your summer wardrobe.
+While you’ll find plenty of short-sleeved T-shirt versions on the market, skew classic with a long-sleeved, lightweight cotton example featuring navy, black or red stripes to your summer wardrobe.

 Whether or not you plan on boating, this maritime staple lends any Riviera get-up some understated nautical charm.
 However, to avoid looking like you’ve set sail for a fancy dress party, steer clear of pairing it with items like boat shoes or, you know, a sailor hat.
-Instead, keep the rest of the look simple and classic, with dark colours on your lower deck.
+Instead, keep the rest of the look simple, with dark colours on your lower deck.

-A few pieces of lightweight, unlined tailoring will allow you to look sharp without the need to accessorise with a sweat towel.
+Instead, a few pieces of lightweight, unstructured tailoring will allow you to look sharp without the need to accessorise with a sweat towel.

 It’s here that fabric choice becomes extremely important.
-Lightweight cotton, seersucker, linen and blends of each all make for sound summertime tailoring, being both light in weight and breathable.
+Lightweight cotton, seersucker, linen and blends of each all make for sound summertime tailoring, being breathable and easy to wear.

 To maximise ventilation without skimping on style, look for a cut that’s slim enough to flatter your form, but not so restrictive as to compromise airflow.